icgc-argo/argo-docs/docs/data-access/daco/approval.md

 The Data Access Compliance Office (DACO) will receive an email notifying them that your application has been submitted.
 During the review period, your online application will be locked and uneditable.

-Once submitted to the ICGC DACO, you will be **notified within 10 business days** concerning the status of your application.

 ![DACO Review Process with possible outcomes](/assets/data-access/daco-approval-diagram.png)

 ### Application Progress Stages after DACO Review